liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 Great!
 Now you'll be able to use this mail session with Liferay.

-##### Domain Configuration - Continued
+##### Configuring data sources and mail sessions

-Let's revisit domain configuration to make sure that we'll be able to access your data source and mail session from Liferay Portal.
+Let's revisit your configuration to make sure that we'll be able to access your data source and mail session from Liferay Portal.

 1. First, navigate to the *Liferay Home* folder, which is one folder above Jetty's install location.
 Create a file named `portal-ext.properties`.